loveencounterflow/coffeenode-mojikura/README.md

 This is very much the kind of data that dictionaries and textbooks give you.
 It's easy to see that all we need to put this information into a database is a little formalization.
-Let's start with the predicate: in "'業' has the strokeorder 丨丨丶丿一丶丿一丨丿丶", the predicate is 'has the strokeorder'.
+Let's start with the predicate: in "'業' has the strokeorder 丨丨丶丿一丶丿一一一丨丿丶", the predicate is 'has the strokeorder'.
 Over the years i've come to prefer structured identifiers that provide a way of rough categorization of things, so instead of saying just 'has strokeorder', let's call the predicate 'has/shape/strokeorder'.
 The 'shape' part classifies strokeorder together with a number of other facts we can tell about the look of a glyph, which may be useful for queries.

 Now for the object.
-The way i wrote it above, it is '丨丨丶丿一丶丿一丨丿丶'; however, for ease of search, i prefer to encode that as '2243143111234'<sup>3</sup>; this is the 'value' of the object.
+The way i wrote it above, it is '丨丨丶丿一丶丿一一一丨丿丶'; however, for ease of search, i prefer to encode that as '2243143111234'<sup>3</sup>; this is the 'value' of the object.
 In order to allow for precise searches, we want to make sure this string won't get wrongly identified as something else—a strokeorder written down using some other scheme, or a telephone number or anything else.
 One way to disambiguate pieces of data is